Welcome & about this page

 Contributions to CALL applications

-Here is a selection of CALL R&D projects to which I contributed in various capacities (in reverse chronological order), and which resulted in prototypes or ready-to-use applications.
-It's a challenge to maintain the results of such projects in academic environments, but whenever I can, I continue to commit to the projects marked with a 🔧 (technical support) or a 🚀 (more serious ambitions 😉), so reach out to me if you want to know more about these or get involved in whatever way!
+Here is a selection of CALL R&D projects to which I contribute(d) in various capacities, and which resulted in prototypes or ready-to-use applications.
+In academic environments, it's a challenge to maintain the results of such projects, but whenever I can, I continue to commit to the projects marked with a 🔧 (technical support) or a 🚀 (more serious ambitions 😉), so reach out to me if you want to know more about these or get involved in whatever way!

 I started my career as a teacher of foreign languages in secondary education (2005) and as a scientific collaborator and teaching assistant between 2005 and 2009 at the University of Antwerp (language institute Linguapolis and Institute for Education and Information Sciences, now Department of Training and Education Sciences within the faculty of Social Sciences).
 Since 2009, I have been employed in the interdisciplinary research group ITEC at the vibrant Kulak campus of the KU Leuven, first as a Ph.D. student and scientific collaborator, and since 2014 as research manager.
 Our team is devoted to impactful digital innovation in education and beyond, and is affiliated with the strategic research institute imec, the world-leading R&D and innovation hub in nanoelectronics and digital technology.